0xAtelerix/docs/technology.md

   end
   ```

-These features together ensure Pelagos scales horizontally by parallelizing sequencing across many DAGs—and vertically, by promoting individual Appchains into powerful standalone flows whenever necessary.
+These features ensure Pelagos scales horizontally by parallelizing sequencing across many DAGs, and vertically, by promoting individual Appchains into powerful standalone flows whenever necessary.
 This many-to-many sequencing model underpins both day-one performance and long-term flexibility for every user and developer on the Pelagos platform.

 ### Security via restaking: